 “I felt a lump, but I didn’t think anything about it,” Kathryn Parvu, janitor at UnityPoint Health, says.
 “I worked two jobs and was extremely busy.”

-Parvu thinks back to those days often, as she just celebrated the 5-year mark from her last treatment.
+Parvu thinks back to those days often, as she passed the 5-year mark from her last treatment a year ago.
 She can now officially say she’s cancer-free.
 But, she wants her journey to be a lesson for others who aren’t paying attention to their bodies.

 “When I was having my period, I would have pain in my breasts, and I noticed my lymph nodes would get large.
 The pain would go away after my cycle, but the lump remained.
 I knew the lump was there when I was 49, but I didn’t go get my screening until my 50th birthday,” Parvu says.